mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### There's no shame in avoiding zero-downtime businesses

 I still have a vivid memory of a comedy show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017.
-I don't recall anything about the show.
+I don't recall anything about the performance.
 What I remember is being on-call that week, so my thoughts were focused on the pager in my pocket that could go off at any moment and force me to rush home.

 My team at Google had an "on-call rotatation," which meant that every two months, you had to carry a pager at all times for two weeks.
 If the pager went off, you had to be "fingers on keyboard" within 30 minutes.